verydecent/ecommerce-project/README.md

 # ecommerce-project

-First solo project copying the main features of the ecommerce webiste Grailed
+First solo project copying the main features of the ecommerce webiste Grailed.com

-[Grailed.com]